pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 * The graph is disconnected.
 * There are unwanted intersections.
 * The graph is too large and needs to be contracted.
-* A subgraph is needed for the application.
+* A sub graph is needed for the application.
 * and many other problems that the pgRouting user, that is the application developer might encounter.